Establish a Production Schedule

 Address the Specific HDR Theme and Related Issues

-Identify and implement appropriate methods to carry out research on the theme.
+Identify and implement methods to research the theme.
 In some respects, these methods might mirror the conceptual framework adopted in the presentation of the analysis of the theme within the written report.
-(See the production module) The following steps might help animate a fruitful analytical process:
+(See the production module) The following steps might help:

 - Carry out a literature review and create and maintain a repository of core documentation from local and external sources on the theme and related issues.